(A) The private child placing agency (PCPA) shall select one or more of the following case plan goals as applicable:

-(4) Identification of services requested by, or which have been or will be offered or provided to, the child or his or her parent, guardian, or custodian to achieve the goals identified in paragraph (C)(2) of this rule.
+(4) Identification of services requested by or provided to the child or the child's parent, guardian, or custodian to achieve the goals identified in paragraph (B)(2) of this rule.

-(5) Discussion of the appropriateness of supportive services that will be or have been offered and provided under the court order for protective supervision to prevent removal of the child from his or her parent, guardian, or custodian.
+(5) The appropriateness of supportive services offered or provided under the court order for protective supervision to prevent removal of the child from the child's parent, guardian, or custodian.

 (6) Specification of case management, casework services, and/or if appropriate, therapeutic counseling.

-(D) For each child placed in out-of-home care , the case plan shall include, but not be limited to, the following elements:
+(C) For each child placed in a substitute care setting, the case plan shall also include, but not be limited to, the following elements:

-(2) A narrative explanation of the appropriateness and safety of the placement in accordance with rule 5101:2-42-05 of the Administrative Code.
+(2) The appropriateness and safety of the placement in accordance with rule 5101:2-42-05 of the Administrative Code.

-(3) A statement of the reasonable efforts made or will be made to make it possible for the child to return to his or her home or a statement that reasonable efforts are not required pursuant to rule 5101:2-39-10 of the Administrative Code.
+(3) The reasonable efforts made or will be made to make it possible for the child to return to the child's home or identify that reasonable efforts are not required pursuant to rule 5101:2-39-01 of the Administrative Code.

-(4) A narrative explanation of the steps to be taken to assure services are provided to the child and his or her parent, guardian, or custodian to do one of the following:
+(4) The steps to be taken to assure services are provided to the child and the child's parent, guardian, or custodian to do one of the following:

-(a) Facilitate the return of the child to his or her parent, guardian, or custodian.
+(a) Facilitate the reunification of the child to the child's parent, guardian, or custodian.

 (b) Locate a safe, planned permanent living arrangement for the child.

-(5) A narrative explanation of the steps to be taken to assure services are provided to the child and substitute caregiver to address the needs of the child while the child is in the out-of-home care placement.
+(5) The steps to be taken to assure services are provided to the child and substitute caregiver to address the needs of the child while the child is in the substitute care placement.

-(6) A schedule for regular and frequent visitation, including an explanation of the reason for any restrictions on location of visits or the need for supervision of visits, between the child and his or her parent, guardian, or custodian for children in temporary custody as specified in rule 5101:2-42-92 of the Administrative Code.
+(6) A schedule for regular and frequent visitation, including an explanation of the reason for any restrictions on location of visits or the need for supervision of visits, between the child and the child's parent, guardian, or custodian for children in temporary custody as specified in rule 5101:2-42-92 of the Administrative Code.

-(7) If the case plan goal is adoption or another planned permanent living arrangement, a discussion of the steps the PCPA is taking to do one of the following:
+(D) If the case plan goal is adoption or another planned permanent living arrangement, the case plan shall include the steps the PCPA is taking to do one of the following:

-(a) Place a child with an adult relative expressing an interest in adopting the child and meets all relevant state child protection standards, a guardian, or an adoptive family.
+(1) Place the child with an adult relative expressing an interest in adopting the child and meeting all relevant state child protection standards, a guardian, or an adoptive family.